Summit Therapeutics Announces - GuruFocus.com

-Over 750 patients have been dosed with ivonescimab in clinical studies in China and Australia.
+Over 750 patients have been treated with ivonescimab across multiple clinical studies in China and Australia.

-“I am immensely proud of the speed and efficiency of our team to enable clinical trials for SMT112,” stated Robert W. Duggan, Chairman & Chief Executive Officer of Summit.
-“I am particularly enthusiastic about the potential of ivonescimab: this shared enthusiasm is the impetus behind Team Summit’s rapid development to enter into multiple Phase III clinical trials with SMT112.
-With our confidence in our ability to clinically develop, achieve regulatory approvals, and effectively commercialize a quality product, we believe that we have the opportunity to make a significant difference in the lives of those patients who could benefit from this innovative therapy.”
+“Team Summit is committed to our mission to improve the quality of lives and potential duration of lives of patients suffering from serious unmet medical needs, starting with lung cancer,” stated Dr. Maky Zanganeh, Co-CEO & President of Summit.
+“The combined work of all involved in launching HARMONi, from the closing of deal with Akeso to in-license ivonescimab three and a half months ago, to ensuring alignment with the US FDA regarding study design, preparing clinical study sites to enroll patients, readying ivonescimab for US clinical trials, and all of the foundational work needed to launch a clinical study, including contracts, Institutional Review Boards’ approvals, and quality reviews, is significant.
+Our commitment and dedication is clear, and we cannot be more excited about the future of ivonescimab and its potential to help patients who can benefit from this novel therapy.”

-“Our agreement to in-license ivonescimab from our high-achieving partner, Akeso, went effective this past January,” added Dr. Maky Zanganeh, Co-CEO & President of Summit.
-“In just over three months’ time, we are preparing to enroll patients in our first Phase III clinical trial, while actively preparing to launch our second Phase III study later this year.
-The commitment, preparation, diligence, and vision of Team Summit is shining brightly today and reflects the work we have completed to maximize the opportunities for the success of ivonescimab.”
+“I would like to sincerely thank the investigators, coordinators, and their teams who have joined or will be a part of our study: without your commitment, patients would not have the opportunity to benefit from highly innovative investigational therapies,” added Robert W. Duggan, Chairman and Co-CEO of Summit.
+“Most importantly, I would like to both thank and truly appreciate the courage of each patient around the world who will enroll in HARMONi: your actions are the reason why each person facing a cancer diagnosis has improved odds with each day that passes.”

 Ivonescimab is an investigational product and is not approved for use by any health authority.
 Its efficacy and safety for the treatment of any indication have not been established.